murarisumit/til/git/rebase-commits-to-change-author-for-commits.md

-# Rebase Commits With An Arbitrary Command
+# Rebase Commits To Change Author For Previously Made Commits

 Interactive rebasing is a powerful way to manage and tend to the history of a git repository.
 Rewording and squashing commits are fairly common actions.